bluecaret/family-cookbook/docs/recipe/red-cabbage-pickles.md

   - side
   - cabbage
   - pickle
+excerpt: 'A tangy and crunchy delight, offering a vibrant burst of flavor and color to any dish or as a zesty standalone snack.'
+noRecipe:
-excerpt: 'Shred red cabbage, sprinkle salt, wait for water to release.
-Squeeze water out.
-Add rice vinegar, olive oil, honey.'
+  - Shred red cabbage, sprinkle salt, wait for water to release.
+  - queeze water out.
-noRecipe: 'Shred red cabbage, sprinkle salt, wait for water to release.
-Squeeze water out.
-Add rice vinegar, olive oil, honey.'
+  - Add rice vinegar, olive oil, honey.
 ---